mia-platform/documentation/docs/release-notes/platform_10-8-0_releasenotes.md

 * We fixed a bug that wrongly showed the CronJobs in the list of Microservices inside of the Authorization section
 * It has been solved a bug that prevented the correct merge of configurations within a branch including `/` in its name
-* We have fixed an issue with paginated identities tables that were changing the list order of the identities each time the page was refreshed
+* We have fixed an issue with paginated identities tables that were changing the list order of some identities each time the page was refreshed

 ## Fast Data